QualInsight/qualinsight-plugins-sonarqube-badges/README.md

 Some metrics that return an array of data or data representing times or ratings cannot be correctly displayed as a measure badge for now.
 Maybe a future version of the plugin will handle such cases.
 Meantime, please stick to the list of supported metrics that is provided on this page.

+## Contributing to the project

+If you want to contribute to this project, please have a look at the [developer toolset page](https://github.com/QualInsight/qualinsight-developer-toolset).
+It provides contribution guidelines I ask you to follow.
+Thanks in advance for your help !

 ## Conclusion

 New feature ideas and contributions are more than welcome.
 A [Google group](https://groups.google.com/forum/#!forum/svg-badges) named [SVG Badges](https://groups.google.com/forum/#!forum/svg-badges) has been created in order to facilitate discussions about this plugin.
 This project's quality can be followed on [Nemo](https://nemo.sonarqube.org/overview?id=com.qualinsight.plugins.sonarqube%3Aqualinsight-plugins-sonarqube-badges).